open-telemetry/opentelemetry-js-contrib/CONTRIBUTING.md

 Maintainers may override the decisions of component owners, but should only do so when they feel one or more of these traits is compromised.

 ### Becoming a Component Owner

+To become a component owner, contributors MUST be a member of the OpenTelemetry GitHub organization.
+To become a member, follow the steps in the [community guidelines for membership requirements](https://github.com/open-telemetry/community/blob/main/guides/contributor/membership.md#requirements).

 To become a component owner, contributors SHOULD demonstrate prior knowledge of the instrumented package or the concepts therein.